purum01/python/README.md

 class str
 https://docs.python.org/3/library/stdtypes.html#str

-테스트
+테스트 문자열\n
-'You have to trust in something your gut, destiny, life, karma, whatever.
+You have to trust in something your gut, destiny, life, karma, whatever.
 This approach has never let me down, and it has made all the difference in my life